 In my book, Atardi: Aruba’s Pop-Up Beach Dining wins the award for best beach dining on Aruba.
 And don’t forget, the spectacular Caribbean sunset is free with every meal.

-Atardi is located in Palm Beach and open daily from 6:15-10 PM www.marriott.com/restaurant
+Atardi is located at the Marriott in the Palm Beach area and open daily from 6:15-10PM www.marriott.com/restaurant